 BOFU content is for people who are ready to buy.
 They know which solution they need for their problem, and they are now choosing WHO will be the best person to buy from.

-Hopefully, by now you’ve already engaged with this person at earlier stages, and now this is your chance to close the sale, without even having interacted with them previously (this is why content is so effective and scalable).
+Hopefully, by now you’ve already engaged with this person at earlier stages, and now this is your chance to close the sale, often without even having interacted with them previously (this is why content marketing can be so effective and scalable, resulting in a lower cost per lead for the sales team).

 Examples of BOFU content offers: